jmsteinw/jmsteinw.github.io/_posts/2015-3-17-Data-Science-Skills.md

 We will create two functions.
 The first will scape an individual job posting for the HTML, clean it up to get the words only, then output the final list of words.
 The second will manage which URLs to access via the job postings Indeed's website links to.

-In this notebook, we will use the urllib2 library to connect to the websites, the BeautifulSoup library to collect all of the HTML, the re library for parsing the words and filtering out other markup based on regular expressions, and pandas to manage and plot the final results.
+In this post, we will use the urllib2 library to connect to the websites, the BeautifulSoup library to collect all of the HTML, the re library for parsing the words and filtering out other markup based on regular expressions, and pandas to manage and plot the final results.

 ## The First Function: Cleaning a Website

 This function will be called every time we access a new job posting.
 Its input is a URL for a website, while the output will be a final set of words collected from that website.

-In this notebook, I am going to import all of the libraries necessary first.
+In this post, I am going to import all of the libraries necessary first.

 ```python
 from bs4 import BeautifulSoup # For HTML parsing